Papers

 Potential for Future Development

 The introduction of covisibility maps as a core component in novel view synthesis can be further leveraged in varied applications, including virtual reality, simulation environments, and real-time rendering systems.
 The notion of adaptive, uncertainty-aware supervision could inspire future research into dynamic scene understanding and reconstruction in AI.
-The field of few-shot learning might also benefit from these insights, particularly in scenarios calling for efficient data utilization.
+The realm of few-shot learning might also benefit from these insights, particularly in scenarios calling for efficient data utilization.

 Conclusion